fronchetti/egm-for-abb-robots/Unity-Example/README.md

 ## Requirements
 In order to run this project, you need:
 - Unity (Version 2020.3.14f1)
-- To allow Unity in your operating system firewall to receive and send messages
 - An ABB robot controller running EGM to serve as your EGM client

 ## How to run this application?